 9. Go To An Enclosed Space With A Ton Of People

 "My biggest pet peeve is seeing people taking their newborn to crowded places.
-Taking them for walks in a stroller is one thing, but I have seen newborns at bowling alleys, in crowded restaurants, etc," Dr. Gina Posner, a pediatrician at MemorialCare Orange Coast Medical Center in Fountain Valley, California, tells Romper.
+Taking them for walks in a stroller is one thing, but I have seen newborns at bowling alleys, in crowded restaurants, etc.," Dr. Gina Posner, a pediatrician at MemorialCare Orange Coast Medical Center in Fountain Valley, California, tells Romper.
 "If a child under 6 weeks old gets a fever of over 100.4, they end up hospitalized with a full septic workup (spinal tap, blood culture, urine culture)."
 The last thing that you want is to expose your newborn to more germs and have them end up hospitalized.
-So no big trips to the mall or restaurant that first month.
+So no big trips to the mall or restaurants that first month.

 10. Compare Yourself Or Your Baby To Other Families